the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 shobhona looked at her brown forearms and gave a wry smile. why was fairness so important? was it an obsession because the british had ruled for so long? must be. or maybe not. it might have started way before that. because though krishna was dark skinned, the love of his life radha was fair, very fair. thamma’s eyes always gleamed as she came to the part in the radha krishna stories where she told all of them about radha’s extraordinary beauty.

-“radhar bodo bodo kalo chokh ar rong jeno phoote porchhe, dudhe alta,” she would beam and playfully pinch her urmi’s cheek. her cousin urmi was fair, the fairest of them all.
+“radhar bodo bodo kalo chokh ar rong jeno phoote porchhe, dudhe alta!” she would beam and playfully pinch urmi’s cheek. her cousin urmi was fair, the fairest of them all.

 (radha’s big black eyes and complexion – as if the brightness is bursting from it – like rose bengal dye in milk…)

-shobhona hated alta. she refused to put the red dye on her feet for special occasions and got irate looks from grandmothers and aunts regularly. she grinned, remembering how diligently thamma used to put a concoction of fresh cream and flour on her arms and legs every week, massaging and rubbing it, then peeling it off; in absolute faith that this “shor moida” treatment would make her skin whiter somehow.
+shobhona hated alta. she refused to put the red dye on her feet for special occasions and got irate glances from grandmothers and aunts regularly. she grinned, remembering how diligently thamma used to put a concoction of fresh creamy milk skin and flour on her arms and legs every week, massaging and rubbing it, then peeling it off; with absolute faith that this “shor moida” – cream and flour – treatment would make her skin whiter somehow.

-shobhona wished she’d let her eat the shor, the fresh cream, instead. with a little sugar and a ripe banana mashed into it.
+shobhona wished she’d let her eat the shor instead. with a little sugar and a ripe banana mashed into it.

 of course, no one understood why shobhona wanted to study physics after she finished her intermediate exams. she had chosen to study science. that had got everyone worried. now physics and a bsc?